 Canon SL2 versus Nikon D3300

-The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in June 2017 and January 2014.
+The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Nikon D3300 are two digital cameras that were revealed to the public, respectively, in June 2017 and January 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Nikon D3300.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon SL2 and the Nikon D3300 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the SL2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is somewhat larger (7 percent) than the Canon SL2.
 However, the D3300 is slightly lighter (5 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the D3300 are weather-sealed.